GuitarML/SmartAmpPro/README.md

    Note: This saves the two channels to a single stereo .wav file, with the input on the left (channel 1), and target on the right (channel 2)

-### Creating .json models from recorded .wav samples.
+### Training .json models from recorded .wav samples.

 In order to use the "Train Model" button, the following python libraries must be installed on your system (not a virtual environment)<br>
 -tensorflow (2.4 used in testing with python3.8) <br>